How to Get an SSL Certificate in 7 Simple Steps

 Before your website can turn visitors into loyal readers, leads, or customers, it has to look professional, secure, and credible.
-With this goal in mind, one of the best ways to ensure your website is secure is to obtain an SSL (Secure Sockets Layer) certificate.
+With this goal in mind, one of the best ways to secure your website is to obtain an SSL (Secure Sockets Layer) certificate.

 An SSL certificate is a piece of code on your web server that creates an encrypted connection, which keeps any data submitted by your website users safe and secure.
 In fact, if you don’t have an SSL certificate, popular web browsers will alert people who visit your website that the website is not secure.